bharatnc/bharatnc.github.io/_posts/2016-12-23-Python-Django-Part1.markdown

   text-align: justify
 }</style>

-This Django blog series aim to familiarize those who are new to Django, help them get started quickly and have a simple web page up and running.
-This part of the tutorial gives us a gist of how to get started and getting the first app up and running.
+This post is on Django, a Python based Web Development framework.
+It aims at helping beginners to quickly get started with Django and help them have a simple web page up and running.
+This part of the tutorial gives us a gist of how to install Django itself.

 <h3>Requisites …</h3>